Copycat Starbucks Pumpkin Spice Latte Recipe

 Instructions

 • To make the pumpkin spice latte, place 2 to 3 tablespoons of pumpkin spice syrup in a coffee cup.
-Then add the prepared espresso.
+Add the prepared espresso.
 Gently pour the frothed milk over the coffee and stir gently.
 Top with whipped cream and a dash of ground nutmeg.

 Video